khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 We take inspiration from other companies though our principles are defined by looking inward.
 This helps to determine which are most actionable and effective.
 Just like the rest of our work, we continually adjust our principles and strive always to make them better.
 Our principle guidelines are defined at the bottom of this page, so everyone is welcome to suggest improvements by opening an issue and/or creating a merge request in our [repository](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com)!

-## 1 Enable productivity in all we do.
+## 1 Enable productivity in all we do

 GitLab is an application to support what people do, day in, day out.
 We need to respect the importance of their work and avoid gimmicky details.
 While work can get complicated, GitLab should help customers focus on what matters now.